Cycling74/min-api/doc/GuideToWritingObjects.md

 	return {};
 }};

-// in some other code call this to fire the queue element:
+// elsewhere in your code call this to fire the queue element:
 // deferrer.set()
 ```